cockroachdb/docs/cockroachcloud/quickstart-trial-cluster.md

 ## Step 1.
 Create a free cluster

-For this tutorial, we will create a 3-node GCP cluster in the `us-west` region.
+For this tutorial, we will create a 3-node GCP cluster in the `us-west2` region.

 1. [Log in](https://cockroachlabs.cloud/) to your CockroachCloud account.
 2. On the **Overview** page, click **Create Cluster**.